dohn-joh/dongle-zmk/README.md

 - Solder the jumper pads on the same side of the pcb that the mcu is mounted to.

-This small project was inspired by falkenad's designs for pcbs to be used with various nrf mcus and oled screens.
+This small project was inspired by https://github.com/spe2/zmk_dongle_hardware.
 I used ergogen to generate the pcb and designed the case in fusion360.